 The resurgence of the COVID has led to renewed mask requirements at Washington University in St. Louis.
 The public health situation and corresponding policies can change quickly, so please consult current guidelines and recommendations.

-The return to in-person teaching can bring anxiety about potential exposure to the virus and uncertainly about how to best approach leading a class while wearing a mask.
+The return to in-person teaching can bring anxiety about how to best approach leading a class while wearing a mask.
 The suggestions below can guide instructors as they plan for teaching while masked.

 Challenges with teaching in a mask

 Masks can hinder non-verbal communication, muffle speech, impede class discussions, fog up glasses, and cause physical discomfort (Roy and Duncan, 2021).
 A recent study at WashU conducted in the labs of Kristin Van Engen and Jonathan Peelle and published in Cognitive Research: Principles and Implications found that cotton masks with filter inserts and masks with transparent plastic panels were associated with worst performance when it came to understanding what the wearer was saying.
 In addition, masks can dehumanize and medicalize the classroom (Landau, 2020) and make it harder for students to learn.

 While teaching in a mask does present some challenges, there are some strategies you can employ to make this easier on you and your students.
 We have provided some of these suggestions below: